14 Small Master Bathroom Ideas To Copy Now (2025)

 This bathroom exudes effortless warmth.
 The rich cherry cabinets, white countertops, and brass hardware are easily on-trend.
 The oversized curved m mirror and dark stone floor make the bathroom both roomy and cozy at the same time.

-4. Mood-setting paint
+4. Choose a mood-setting paint

 (@meetthemosers)